-How does OFCOM investigate?
+How does the Commission investigate?

 Four documents form the basis of the inquiry.
 The complainant will submit details of their objections to the story broadcast.
-If it falls into the OFCOM remit, the BBC will be asked to respond.
-The Programme Complaints Unit is responsible for compiling our riposte but the story researcher, producer, programme editor, [Editor] and the lawyer will be heavily involved.
+If it falls into the BSC remit, the BBC will be asked to respond.
+The Programme Complaints Unit is responsible for compiling our riposte but the story researcher, producer, programme editor, John Wilson and lawyer will be heavily involved.